Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: New Results

 \end{corollary}

 The bounds on bracketing numbers obtained in Theorem \ref{Theorem Bracketing Besov} and Corollary \ref{Corollary Bracketing Besov} can now be applied to obtain a functional central limit theorem based on Theorem 1 of DMR.
-The proof is based on using the tail decay properties of weighted function spaces to establish that $\mathcal{F\subset L}_{2,\beta }\left( P\right) .$ This property is satisfied without further assumptions on the marginal distribution of $\chi _{t}$ if $\vartheta >0$.
+The proof uses the tail decay properties of weighted function spaces to establish that $\mathcal{F\subset L}_{2,\beta}\left( P\right) .$ This property is satisfied without further assumptions about the marginal distribution of $\chi_{t}$ if $\vartheta>0$.

-\begin{theorem} Let $\chi _{t}$ be a strictly stationary and $\beta $-mixing process.
+\begin{theorem} Let $\chi_{t}$ be a strictly stationary and $\beta$-mixing process.
 Assume that (\ref{Cond_beta_sum1}) holds.
-Assume that $1\leq p\leq \infty $, $1\leq q\leq \infty ,$ $\vartheta \in \mathbb{R}$ and $s>d/p.$ Further assume that $\mathcal{F\subset }B_{pq}^{s}\left( \mathbb{R} ^{d},\vartheta \right) $ is nonempty and bounded.
-Assume that one of the following conditions hold: (i) $\vartheta >0,$ $\vartheta >s-d/p$ and $ s/d>1/2$; (ii) $\vartheta >0,$ $\vartheta <s-d/p$ and $\vartheta /d+1/p>1/2;$ (iii) $\vartheta \leq 0$ and for some $\gamma >0$ it follows that $ \left\Vert \left\langle \chi _{t}\right\rangle ^{\left( \gamma -\vartheta \right) /2}\right\Vert _{2,\beta }<\infty ,$ $\gamma >s-d/p$ and $s/d>1/2;$ (iv) $\vartheta \leq 0$ and for some $\gamma >0$ it follows that $\left\Vert \left\langle \chi _{t}\right\rangle ^{\left( \gamma -\vartheta \right) /2}\right\Vert _{2,\beta }<\infty ,$ $\gamma <s-d/p$ and $\gamma /d+1/p>1/2.$ Then, $v_{n}\left( f\right) \rightsquigarrow v\left( f\right) $ where $ v\left( f\right) $ is a Gaussian process with covariance function $\Gamma $ and a.s. uniformly continuous sample paths. \end{theorem}
+Assume that $1\leq p\leq\infty$, $1\leq q\leq\infty,$ $\vartheta\in\mathbb{R}$ and $s>d/p.$ Further assume that $\mathcal{F\subset}B_{pq}^{s}\left( \mathbb{R} ^{d},\vartheta\right) $ is nonempty and bounded.
+Assume that one of the following conditions hold: (i) $\vartheta>0,$ $\vartheta>s-d/p$ and $s/d>1/2$; (ii) $\vartheta>0,$ $\vartheta<s-d/p$ and $\vartheta /d+1/p>1/2;$ (iii) $\vartheta\leq0$ and for some $\gamma>0$ it follows that $\left\Vert \left\langle \chi_{t}\right\rangle ^{\left( \gamma -\vartheta\right) /2}\right\Vert _{2,\beta}<\infty,$ $\gamma>s-d/p$ and $s/d>1/2;$ (iv) $\vartheta\leq0$ and for some $\gamma>0$ it follows that $\left\Vert \left\langle \chi_{t}\right\rangle ^{\left( \gamma -\vartheta\right) /2}\right\Vert _{2,\beta}<\infty,$ $\gamma<s-d/p$ and $\gamma/d+1/p>1/2.$ Then, $v_{n}\left( f\right) \rightsquigarrow v\left( f\right) $ where $v\left( f\right) $ is a Gaussian process with covariance function $\Gamma$ and a.s. uniformly continuous sample paths. \end{theorem}